UNN-ITMM-Software/GCGen/README.md

 D = {y ∈ R<sup>N</sup>: a<sub>j</sub> ≤ y<sub>j</sub> ≤ b<sub>j</sub>, 1 ≤ j ≤ N}.

 where the objective function φ(y) (henceforth denoted by g<sub>(m+1)</sub>(y)) is N-dimensional function and g<sub>i</sub>(y), 1 ≤ i ≤ m, are constraints.
-The functions g<sub>i</sub>(y), 1 ≤ i ≤ m, are supposed to satisfy the Lipschitz condition with a priory unknown constants L<sub>i</sub>, i.e.
+The functions g<sub>i</sub>(y), 1 ≤ i ≤ m + 1, are supposed to satisfy the Lipschitz condition with a priory unknown constants L<sub>i</sub>, i.e.

 |g<sub>i</sub>(y<sub>1</sub>) - g<sub>i</sub>(y<sub>2</sub>)| ≤ L<sub>i</sub>‖y<sub>1</sub> - y<sub>2</sub>‖, 1 ≤ i ≤ m + 1.

-As an objective function the GCGen generator can use only functions with known global minimizer.
+GCGen generator can use only functions with known global minimizer as an objective function.

 When generating the test problems:
 * the necessary number of constraints and the desired fraction of the feasible domain relative to the whole search domain D can be specified;